kulbirsaini/videocache/Readme.txt

-    disk_avail_threshold
+    scheduler_pidfile
-           This  option  sets  the  minimum  available free space in Mega Bytes that is left in a partition containing a cache directory before Videocache treats that partition as FULL.
-Default: 10000.
+           The scheduler_logfile option can be used to specify the location of a file which will be used to track process  ID  of  the  currently  running
-             EXAMPLE: If disk_avail_threshold = 200, Videocache will stop caching videos in a cache directory if the free space available in that cache directory is less than 200 Mega Bytes.
+           Videocache scheduler.
+Default: /var/run/videocache.pid.

     enable_videocache_cleaner
            Enables  the Videocache cleaner script which will remove videos from cache which have not been used since long.
 The value of this option can be
            0 or 1.
 Default: 1.